frankhart2018/typy/Doc/reference/expressions.rst

    1 2

-It is unusual for both keyword arguments and the ``*expression`` syntax to be used in the same call, so in practice this confusion does not often arise.
+It is unusual for both keyword arguments and the ``*expression`` syntax to be used in the same call, so in practice this confusion does not arise.

 .. index::
    single: **; in function calls